 Robert A. Peterson

 Mr. Peterson is a Managing Director for LitCon Group, LLC.
-Mr. Peterson has more than twenty-five years of engineering and consulting experience, specializing in construction and government contract disputes in the areas of cost and pricing.
+Mr. Peterson has more than thirty-five years of engineering and consulting experience, specializing in construction and government contract disputes in the areas of cost and pricing.
 He has testified as an expert on damages pricing in matters that were before the U.S. Court of Federal Claims, Civilian Board of Contract Appeals, Armed Services Board of Contract Appeals, the London Court of International Arbitration, and in ASBCA-sponsored ADR proceedings, among others.
 He has also lectured on the topic of identifying and pricing damages.

 Areas of Expertise